abhishek-kumar-code/Redfish_Public/Specification.md

 Assuming the client is connecting through an appliance named "mgmt.vendor.com", the full URI needed to access this new resource is https://mgmt.vendor.com/rest/v1/Systems/2.

 URIs, as described in [RFC3986](#user-content-RFC3986), may also contain a query (?query) and a frag (#frag) components.
 Queries are addressed in the section [Query Parameters](#user-content-query-parameters).
 Fragments (frag) shall be ignored by the server when used as the URI for submitting an operation.
-Frags shall not be used in a reference in a links section.
-Frags may be used in places like [type references](#user-content-type-property), [CorrelatableIDs](#user-content-correlatableidreferences) and [Events](#user-content-events).
-Clients should expect to parse out the fragment portion for Types and Events, but CorrelatableIDs shall be treated as opaque.
-When a Frag is used, it shall be of JSONPointer format according to [RFC6901](#user-content-RFC6901).

 #### HTTP Methods